 If the content has no relevance to the primary content of the page, then it may be better suited to be contained within a different type of landmark.

 An informative landmark that should contain information about the parent document.
-Modern browsers, except for Safari, will infer a
+Modern browsers, except for Webkit-based browsers, will infer a

 main, there should be no more than a single instance of a